rsmp-nordic/rsmp_website/pages/tools.md

 The RSMP Validator is built on these building blocks, but you can also use them yourself to build new or specialized RSMP tools.

 ### RSMP Ruby Gem
-The [RSMP gem](https://github.com/rsmp-nordic/rsmp) is a Ruby library for handling RMSP communication and schema validation.
+The [RSMP gem](https://github.com/rsmp-nordic/rsmp) is a Ruby library for handling RSMP communication and schema validation.

 It also includes command-line tools that make it easy to run an RSMP site or supervisor on the command line and view messages as they are exchanged.